-- (8) The University does not finance the publication of course materials for optional course units.
-The University's teachers may not be paid hourly fees or any other fees for giving lectures of optional subjects in the Hungarian training programme - this rule does not apply to the foreign language programme.
-External lecturers may be paid hourly fees for teaching optional subjects in the framework of a service contract.
+(8) The University does not finance the publication of course materials for optional course units.
+The University's teachers may not be paid hourly fees or any other fees for giving lectures of optional subjects in the Hungarian training programme be paid hourly fees for teaching optional subjects in the framework of a service contract.